 Kerry ETB delivers programmes leading to Major, Special Purpose and Advanced Certificates, together with programmes leading to non-QQI awards.
-A structured application process applies to the proposal to deliver new programmes in a given centre.
+A structured application process applies to colleges and centres seeking to develop a new programme:

-- Information on the resource and staff requirements is reviewed by the FET Management Group in order to establish whether the proposal is ready to proceed to the Programme Governance Board.
+- Information on the resource and staff requirements is reviewed by the FET Management Group.
+Having reviewed the resources and staffing requirements for the proposed programme, the FET Management Group can recommend the proposal to the Programme Governance Board.

-- The Programme Governance Board approves all documentation for ratification by the Quality Council prior to the submission to the awarding body for validation.
+- When the new programme has been developed- the Programme Governance Board reviews all programme documentation and recommends the programme to the Quality Council for approval and submission to the awarding body for validation.

-- Approval of a proposal to develop a programme
+- Recommendation of the proposal to develop a new programme (FET Management Group)

 - Approval of the proposal (Programme Governance Board)